barburevencu/codingLooksOpenCV/README.md

 All other keys are inert.

-## Logic
+### Instructions how to code looking behavior
 The program needs to know the following things:
 1. When participant's gaze shifts.
 2. When a phase ends.

-Every time you press one of the GAZE keys, the program will store several variables, which represent: (i) track of current phase (baseline, highlight, or test); (ii) at which frame the key was pressed at; (iii) the specific gaze coded (left, right, center, etc.).
+Every time you press one of the GAZE keys, the program will store several variables, which represent: (i) track of current phase (e.g., baseline, highlight, or test); (ii) at which frame the key was pressed at; (iii) the specific gaze coded (left, right, center, etc.).
 In addition, the program also computes the end frame of the previous window, by subtracting 1 from the current frame.

-### Example
+### Preferential looking
-Suppose the timings are as follows for the subject you're coding:
+*Example.* Suppose the timings are as follows for the subject you're coding:
 1. Baseline (Trial 1): Frames 251-300
 2. Highlight (Trial 1): Frames 351-450
 3. Test (Trial 1): Frames 551-625